victorvogelpoel/Serilog.Sinks.MFilesObject/README.md

 # Serilog.Sinks.MFilesObject

 A Serilog structured logging sink that emits LogEvents to an M-Files Vault Object.

-This is a personal proof of concept project by Victor Vogelpoel.
+This is a **proof of concept** project by Victor Vogelpoel.
+See the disclaimer.

 ## Use Case